moxious/halin/README.md

 docker build -t halin:latest -f Dockerfile .
 ```

+### Running in Kubernetes

+Note that the docker container above can be run just as any other docker container; but you must specify `stdin: true` in the container specification;
+if you do not, Halin may restart repeatedly.

 ### Running as a GraphApp

 4. Inside of Neo4j Desktop, go to application settings, scroll all the way to the bottom, enable development mode